-At all times, you want to make sure you have half an eye on building your stock of resources.
-In Fortnite Battle Royale you have three building materials: wood, stone, and metal in ascending order of durability.
-All can be farmed around the map, but make sure you aim for the flashing circles when farming to speed up the process.
+In the battle royale mode, you want to make sure you have half an eye on building your stock of resources.
+In Fortnite, you have three building materials: wood, stone, and metal in ascending order of durability.
+You can farm all of them around the map, but ensure you aim for the flashing circles when harvesting with your pickaxe to speed up the process.

 New players tend to think metal is the best material to use, but this is often not the case.
 Metal takes longer to finish building and only spawns with 70HP, meaning players can easily shoot it down, and you with it.
 Wood, on the other hand, spawns with 100 HP and builds much faster (to a max of 200 HP) than brick or metal.
 In other words: to block bullets, or when building aggressively, you should use wood.
 When building a safe little hideout, use metal or brick.

-Space will be tight at the end of a match, so you will looking to hold ground rather than sprint to wherever the safe zone is.
+Space is tight at the end of a match, so try to hold your ground rather than sprinting to wherever the safe zone is.
 If you have stumbled on some traps, now is the time to fortify your builds and take out other players trying to sneak up on you.